Yuchen588/CANVAS_backup/README.md

 CANVAS leverages a vision–language foundation model trained on paired CODEX and H&E whole-slide images to infer CN-defined ecological habitats directly from unannotated histology.
 This module integrates:

-- Use the palom package to co-register CODEX and H&E images, and to map CODEX-defined cellular neighborhoods onto histology
+- Co-register CODEX and H&E images at single-cell resolution and map CODEX-defined cellular neighborhoods onto histology
 - Use cn_assignment to generate habitat labels for training and validation
 - Train a vision–language model to predict habitat classes from H&E images based on the co-registered CNs
 - Predict habitat classes on H&E images using the trained model